 PDI practitioners use various methods to collect and analyze data, including interviews with key stakeholders, social media analysis, media analysis, and desk research.

 This data is then used to develop insights into a particular decision’s political environment.
-These insights can inform organizational strategy or guide how to engage with key stakeholders.
+These insights can inform organizational strategy or guide engaging with critical stakeholders.

 Political Decision Intelligence practitioners also use their knowledge of political systems to develop early warning indicators of potentially disruptive events.
 This allows organizations to prepare for and respond to political risks proactively.

-For example, PDI analysts may identify an increase in public protests as an indicator that a government is planning to introduce unpopular reforms.
-By tracking these indicators, organizations can take steps to mitigate the risks posed by disruptive events.
+For example, PDI analysts may identify an increase in public protests as an indicator that a government plans to introduce unpopular reforms.
+By tracking these indicators, organizations can mitigate the risks of disruptive events.

 Political Decision Intelligence in Practice